 We are developing vilobelimab for the treatment of pyoderma gangraenosum (PG).
 PG is a rare, chronic inflammatory form of neutrophilic dermatosis characterized by accumulation of neutrophils in the affected skin areas.
 Vilobelimab was granted orphan drug designation for the treatment of PG by both the FDA in the United States and the EMA in Europe as well as fast-track designation by the FDA.
 After a series of interactions with FDA on the results of our successfully conducted Phase II clinical study and our plans for the further development, we recently announced details related to the design of our planned Phase III study with vilobelimab in ulcerative PG.
-We have submitted a Phase III clinical trial protocol to the FDA and are currently starting a Phase III study for which we intend to enroll first patients in mid 2023.
+We have submitted a Phase III clinical trial protocol to the FDA.
+We expect to begin enrolling patients in such a Phase III study in mid-2023.